RyanRoessler/REU-Center-for-Nanoscale-Materials-and-Biointegration-UAB/README.md

 My project on "3D-Bioprinted PCL/GelMA-HA Scaffolds for Guided Bone Regeneration (GBR)"

-Here, we developed a novel, 3D printed scaffold for the purpose of surgical implantation and guided bone regeneration in patients with periodontitis (an extreme form of gingivitis involving severe recession of gums and enamel).
+Here, we developed a novel, biocompatible, and biodegradable 3D printed scaffold for the purpose of surgical implantation and guided bone regeneration in patients with periodontitis (an extreme form of gingivitis involving severe recession of gums and enamel).

 Project outline:
 1. Design unique scaffolds using SOLIDWORKS CAD.